Quadratic Privacy-Signaling Games and the MMSE Information Bottleneck Problem for Gaussian Sources: Nash Equilibria

 In the equivalent formulation, the objective function of the sender is expressed as a weighted sum of mean squared error terms corresponding to independent random variables where there are both positive and negative weights.
 We partition the transformed random vector as

 where $\boldsymbol{U} \in \mathbb{R}^{\ySize}$ and $\boldsymbol{V} \in \mathbb{R}^{\xSize}$ such that the positive and negative coefficients in \eqref{eq:JeEqui} correspond to $\boldsymbol{U}$ and $\boldsymbol{V}$, respectively.
-The receiver still employs the minimum mean squared error estimators for the corresponding parameters for a given encoding policy.
+The receiver still employs the minimum mean squared error estimators for the corresponding random variables for a given encoding policy.
 Next, we use the equivalent formulation to characterize the Nash equilibria.
-Towards that goal, we first present the following lemma.

-\begin{lemma} At a Nash equilibrium, the sender does not reveal any information related to the linear combinations (of the private and nonprivate parameters) $\boldsymbol{V}$ specified in \eqref{eq:defUandV}. \end{lemma}
+Due to structure of sender's cost in \eqref{eq:JeEqui} considering the equivalent formulation, it follows that the sender does not convey any information related to $\boldsymbol{V}$, which is specified in \eqref{eq:defUandV}, at a Nash equilibrium.
+We present this auxiliary result in Lemma~\ref{lem:DoNotSendVNash} of Appendix~\ref{sec:supporting}.
+Hence, the transmitter is restricted to send information related to $\boldsymbol{U}$ at a Nash equilibrium.
+This implies that the objective function of the sender at a Nash equilibrium reduces to